MITIH-Dreamlab/JingSpringThing/README.md

 **Summary of Strategies:**

-- **Delta Updates:** Minimize data size by sending only position changes.
+- **Delta Updates:** Minimise data size by sending only position changes.
 - **Quaternions for Rotation:** Efficiently handle node orientation.
 - **Sparse Updates:** Update only significantly moved nodes.
 - **Compression:** Reduce bandwidth usage with WebSocket compression.
-- **Batch Updates:** Group updates to minimize message overhead.
+- **Batch Updates:** Group updates to minimise message overhead.
 - **Client-Side Interpolation:** Smooth animations with fewer updates.

 By combining these strategies, the application ensures efficient network usage, scalability, and a smooth user experience even as the graph scales in size.